 - insulate boxes containing fragile items

-- do not pack flammable items such as fireworks, aerosols, solvents, paint thinners, etc.
+- do not pack flammable items such as fireworks, aerosols, solvents and paint thinners.

-It is important to also label your boxes correctly to identify those cartons containing medical items, dangerous goods, or any items that may compromise the safety of people handling your goods.
+Label your boxes to identify cartons containing medical items, dangerous goods, or any items that may compromise the safety of people handling your goods.

-You can clear your goods yourself, or you can use an agent or representative to arrange to have your goods cleared on your behalf.
+You can arrange to have your goods cleared yourself, or you can use an agent or representative to arrange to have your goods cleared on your behalf.

 Here are some terms you may encounter:

-- A customs broker can facilitate the clearance of your goods through the Department of Immigration and Border Protection (DIBP) and the Department of Agriculture and Water Resources.
+customs broker will help process your goods through the Department of Immigration and Border Protection and the Department of Agriculture and Water Resources.

-- A bond store or depot is a department approved storage facility where personal effects can be stored pending clearance.
+bond store or depot is a storage facility.

-- A High Volume Specialist Operator (HVSO), or moving company, can specialise in the movement of personal effects, and sometimes offer a total movement and clearance service from start to finish.
+High Volume Specialist Operators (HVSO), or moving companies, specialise in moving personal effects, and sometimes offer a total movement and clearance service.

-Additional charges will apply if your goods require treatment prior to release.
+Additional charges will apply if your goods require treatment.

-Check with your removalist company or freight forwarder that your goods have been delivered to a department approved premises.
-Depending on who you use, or if you clear the goods yourself, additional charges may apply.
+Your removalist company or freight forwarder may deliver your goods to an Approved Arrangement (AA) site, which will incur additional fees.
 These may include a facilitation fee that includes port charges, transport, administration and container unpacking costs.
-The premises holding your goods may also charge storage fees.
+The site holding your goods may also charge storage fees.
 These fees may be termed 'quarantine fees' on your invoice, but they are not fees imposed by the department.
 It is recommended that if you are using a removalist company or freight forwarder that you confirm the fees that you might incur.

-Note: Special requirements apply to clearing personal effects that belong to either military or diplomatic personnel.
+Note: Special requirements apply to inspecting personal effects that belong to either military or diplomatic personnel.

-Ensure you discuss the fees and charges that apply to your consignment with your agent.
+Ensure you discuss the fees and charges that apply to your consignment with your agent or the department.

-- Complete an Unaccompanied Personal Effects Statement (B534 form), available in a variety of languages on the forms page of the DIBP website.
+Unaccompanied Personal Effects Statement (B534 form), available on the DIBP website.
 There are penalties for providing false or misleading information on this form.

-- Once you have received notification from your freight forwarder that your goods are available for clearance, collect a delivery order from the forwarder.
+- Once you have received notification (usually by mail) from your freight forwarder that your goods are available for clearance, collect a delivery order from the forwarder.

-- Visit a DIBP office, with your documentation and arrange clearance of your goods.
+DIBP office in your state, with your documentation and arrange customs clearance of your goods.

 - If someone else will be clearing your goods they will need to sign a statutory declaration indicating that they are doing so on your behalf.